vacu9708/Study-records/Web development/Server-side/Microservices architecture/readme.md

 ![image](https://user-images.githubusercontent.com/67142421/235345619-b29d9116-d1aa-4ef3-bd1c-8ebe126c01f0.png)
 ![image](https://user-images.githubusercontent.com/67142421/235345623-c4b76fa3-1ab6-4625-ab6f-1f9c3f7bfbfa.png)

-It is used to handle failures in microservices and prevent them from causing cascading failures throughout the system.<br>
+The circuit breaker is used to prevent a failure(timeout) in one area from causing cascading failures throughout the entire system.<br>
 A circuit breaker object monitors its microservices and if it detects a failure, it blocks any further requests to the microservice.<br>
 Instead, it returns a pre-configured fallback response or exception.<br>